Indecent Exposure Lawyer in Rancho Cucamonga

 - A fine of up to $1,000.

 - Mandatory Sex Offender Registration (PC 290): This is a critical consequence.
 Even a misdemeanor conviction for indecent exposure requires mandatory registration as a sex offender for a minimum of 10 years, starting from the date of release from custody or sentencing (if no custody is imposed).
 This obligation is non-discretionary; neither the judge nor the prosecutor can waive it.
-This is why you need a Rancho Cucamonga indecent exposure lawyer.
+This is one reason it is important to speak with a Rancho Cucamonga indecent exposure lawyer as early as possible.

-- Other Potential Conditions: Probation (summary/informal), community service, counseling, and a protective order.
+- Other Potential Conditions: Probation (summary or informal), community service, counseling, and a protective order.

 Aggravated Indecent Exposure (Felony):